AElfProject/AElf/docs/resources/cli/introduction.md

 # Introduction to the CLI

-The **aelf-command** tool is a CLI tools built for interacting with an AElf node.
+The **aelf-command** tool is a CLI tool built for interacting with an AElf node.
 This section will walk you through some of the most commonly used features and show you how to install the tool.

 ## Features

 * Get or Set common configs, `endpoint`, `account`, `datadir`, `password`.
-* For new learners who are not familiar with the CLI parameters, any lacked parameters will be asked in a prompting way.
+* For new users who are not familiar with the CLI parameters, any missing parameters will be asked in a prompting way.
 * Create a new `account`.
-* Load a account by a given `private key` or `mnemonic`.
+* Load an account from a given `private key` or `mnemonic`.
 * Show `wallet` details which include private key, address, public key and mnemonic.
-* Encrypt account info into `keyStore` format and save into files.
+* Encrypt account info into `keyStore` format and save to file.
 * Get current `Best Height` of the chain.
 * Get `block info` by a given `height` or `block hash`.
 * Get `transaction result` by a given `transaction id`.
 * Send a `transaction` or call a `read-only method` on a smart `contract`.
 * Deploy a smart `contract`.
 * Open a `REPL` for using `JavaScript` to interact with the chain.
-* Friendly interact, beautify with chalk & ora.
+* Friendly interactions, beautify with chalk & ora.
 * Get current chain status.
 * Create a proposal on any contract method.
-* Deserialize the result return by executing a transaction.
+* Deserialize the result returned by executing a transaction.
 * Start a socket.io server for supplying services for dApps.

 ## Install aelf-command